InboxSDK/inboxsdk-docs/docs/getting-started.md

 ### Views & Events
 Several methods in the InboxSDK return `View` types.
 These `View` classes have a variety of functionality depending on the UI element they represent.
 However, one critical commonality is that they are all `EventEmitter`s.
 This means that you can subscribe to a variety of events that each `View` emits.

 The events they emit are all documented in their respective documentation sections (i.e. see `ComposeView` has a section for events).
 One commonality is that they all emit a `destroy` event and have their `destroyed` property set to true when they are no longer available in the page.
 It's often useful to subscribe to this event and then cleanup any resources/memory/references you may no longer need.
-Performance inside Gmail/Inbox is important to maintain, so it's critical you release any relevant resources when this event is emitted.
+Performance inside Gmail is important to maintain, so it's critical you release any relevant resources when this event is emitted.

 To subscribe to events, refer to the documentation for `EventEmitter`s.
 Here's a simple example showing how to subscribe to events: